1. ElectroBraid® Commitment to Safety

 4) Check your Fence Regularly.

 Don't wait for something to go wrong.
 Check the voltage on your fence regularly using a reliable fence voltmeter.
 Track down and correct any electrical shorts.
 Eliminate the weed growth under the braid.
-Check the tension on the braid on a regular basis to ensure each strand is tight - posts can move due to frost heave or impact - re-set the post and re-tighten each strand.
+Check the tension on the braid regularly to ensure each strand is tight.
+Posts can move due to frost heave or impact, so re-set the post and re-tighten each strand.

 3. Planning your Fence